ai-castle/deepracer-lecture-public-data/section_11/Compress_File_of_S3_Folder_in_CloudShell.md

-# Creating a Compressed File of an S3 Folder in CloudShell
+# Compress File of S3 Folder in CloudShell

 ```shell